qaecology/blogdown-website/content/project/Threatened_Species/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Threatened Species and Communities"
-summary: "Globally, biodiversity is declining.
-Australia has the highest rate of mammal extinctions with many more species at risk of extinction.
-At QAEco we are passionate about conservation.
-We apply the principles of our other research themes to threatened species."
+summary: "We are passionate about conservation.
+We undertake fieldwork to understand management implications and apply the principles of our other research themes to threatened species."
+date: 2021-08-26
+weight: 1
-tags: ["tag1"]
+tags:
+- tag1
+- tag2
-categories: ["cat1"]
+categories: []

 # Optional external URL for project (replaces project detail page).
 external_link: ""